Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Harmony Ultimate One

-While the Harmony Ultimate One has also been discontinued by Logitech for some time, it is still available for sale on Amazon.
+While the Harmony Ultimate One has also been discontinued by Logitech for some time, it is still available for sale AT AMAZON.
 As of this writing, it is also still eligible for Amazon Prime.
 The Ultimate One does NOT include the Hub.
 This is in contrast to the Ultimate Home (more on that below).
 The easiest way to remember is “one” means you get one thing: radio frequency control.
 Since you don’t get the Hub, you don’t have the ability to control home automation devices, most of which rely on wifi or Bluetooth.
 The Ultimate One will do a nice job of controlling the devices in your entertainment center though.
 The Harmony Ultimate One looks like this:

 Harmony Ultimate Home